The Woman’s Center

 If you’re dealing with vaginal dryness, you probably regret taking your natural lubrication for granted while it lasted.
-But Ryan Stratford, MD, MBA, FACOG, and Kelly Kantartzis, MD, MS, FACOG, at The Woman’s Center are here to help you turn back the clock and restore your comfort.
+But Ryan Stratford, MD, MBA, FACOG, Kelly Kantartzis, MD, MS, FACOG, and Peter Jeppson, MD, FACOG at The Woman’s Center are here to help you turn back the clock and restore your comfort.
 For more information about vaginal dryness and the safe, effective treatment available at The Woman’s Center’s office in Mesa, Arizona, outside Phoenix, call them or schedule your visit online.

 Your body uses estrogen, a hormone, to maintain the clear fluid that lubricates your vagina.
 Estrogen is also responsible for keeping your vaginal walls elastic and thick, which is why vaginal dryness often goes hand-in-hand with vaginal atrophy and increased vaginal laxity.